-This is a story about Menny, a very special person who joined Tiferet Yeshua over the summer.
+This is a story about Menny, a very special person who joined Tiferet Yeshua.
 Recently after one of our services, Menny walked up to Debby, Tiferet Yeshua secretary, and asked her, “Debby, how do you know Yeshua is alive?
 I know He is alive because He raised me from the dead.
 But how do you know He’s alive?”

 Over the summer we shared the amazing story of how Menny first reached out to us.
-He was looking for a specific English-speaking church in the area, but somehow God led him to us, a Hebrew-speaking congregation of Jewish believers instead.
+He was looking for a cerain English-speaking church in the area, but somehow God led him to us, a Hebrew-speaking congregation of Jewish believers instead.
 When Menny first showed up at Tiferet Yeshua, he told Kosta in Hebrew, “I am a Christian now because I believe in Yeshu the Christian”.
 The name “Yeshu” in Hebrew is a derogatory term given Him by the rabbis.
 Menny had never heard His real Hebrew name.
 He also did not know that there were other Jewish followers of Yeshua.
 Since he first reached out to us, we have had the privilege of getting to know Menny and to hear his amazing testimony.
 Menny often says, “What happened to me is not normal.”
 We agree, but we serve an amazing God who sometimes uses extraordinary circumstances and experiences to reveal Himself to us, like he did with Menny.

 The day Menny died: